 Samuelson Surname Meaning, History & Origin

-Select Samuelson Meaning
+Samuelson Surname Meaning

 Samuelson is patronymic (son of Samuel) and derived from the Hebrew name Shmuel, meaning “name of God.”
 Samuel was the last of the ruling judges in the Old Testament.
 He anointed both Saul and David as kings of Israel.

 The Samuelson name found its way into the English-speaking world via two routes: